Sign up via call center

 List of diseases

-Diagnosis of Bladder Stones
+Diagnosis of cystolithiasis

 To detect bladder stones and determine their size, number, and location, the following examinations may be prescribed: